 As discussed early, the standard deviation of this probability distribution gives the conditional uncertainty $(\Delta(x_{\s}|x_{\i}))$ at a distance $z$.
-Similarly, one can measure the conditional uncertainty in the momentum basis $(\Delta(p_{x\s}|p_{x\i}))$ by Fourier transforming equation (\ref{E40}).
-In a similar manner, the conditional uncertainty in the angle i.e., $\Delta(\theta_\s|\theta_\i )$ is also estimated.
-Figure \ref{F29}(a) shows the experimental setup to measure conditional probability in position and angle at distance $z$ from the crystal.
-To measure probability distribution in transverse momentum and OAM of the down-converted photons, setup shown in figure \ref{F29}(b) and (c) are used respectively.
+Alternatively, one can obtain the conditional uncertainty in the momentum basis $(\Delta(p_{x\s}|p_{x\i}))$ by applying a Fourier transform to Equation~\eqref{E40}.
+In a similar manner, the conditional uncertainty in the angle, i.e., $\Delta(\theta_\s|\theta_\i )$, can also be estimated.
+This last parameter plays a key role in the entanglement certification, since by changing the measurement basis, entanglement can be restored.